-The gig economy, where permanent employment is replaced by temporary ‘gig’ employment, represents the future labour market.
+The gig economy, where permanent employment is replaced by temporary ‘gig’ employment, represents the future labor market and is growing in line with technical developments.
 Most analysts agree with this.
-Within five years, 45 per cent of the workforce is expected to be working as freelancers and two-thirds of all managers will be allocating assignments on-line.
+Within five years, 45 percent of the workforce is expected to be working as freelancers and two-thirds of all managers will be allocating assignments online.

 A natural consequence of the rapid development of technology